Obituaries 2024

 QO Hldr

-Charlie who served in the Queen’s Own Highlanders passed away on 23 January 2024.
+Charlie, as he was known, served for 9 years with the Queen’s Own Highlanders passed away on 23 January 2024.

 Colin J Farrell